 “Confronting a manipulator risks being further exploited, depending on their level of ability and the level of self-awareness of the victim.”

 So, maintain your objectivity and refrain from accusing your partner.
-Rather than thinking explicitly about your partner’s behavior, emphasize how you are feeling.
+Rather than thinking explicitly about your partner’s behaviour, emphasize how you are feeling.

 “Itemize the forms in which you believe you are being manipulated using ‘I’ statements before addressing your partner so that you can provide specific examples,” Ikka suggests.